Take the guess work out of applying for IES Abroad financial aid and study abroad scholarships. Let us do the work for you!

 Upload one of the following:

+We prefer to receive this document becuase it contains all of the information we require.
 If you submitted a Free Application for Federal Student Aid (FAFSA) then you have access to a Student Aid Report (SAR).
 Click here for more information on the SAR.
+We only need the first two page of this document.

 - Financial Aid Award Letter